KrisReid/orbit/README.md

-# Core PM
+# Orbit

 An open-source, engineer-friendly project management tool built with FastAPI and React.

 ## Overview

-Core PM is a flexible project management system designed for engineering teams.
+Orbit is a flexible project management system designed for engineering teams.
 It supports customizable workflows, team-based task management, and strategic initiative tracking through themes and projects.

 ### Key Features